VaxoDeFi/TerraAPI/README.md

-# API Server - CoinMarketCap
+# Terra API

-Useful API Server to retrieve data crypto market from CoinMarketCap.
+Useful API Server to retrieve data from DEX market on Terra blockchain

 ### Instructions

-You must have a CoinMarketCap key to be able to retreive data from the website.
-Create account developer free account.
 Duplicate and rename the file .env-example as .env and add your key in **CMC_KEY**.

 #### Server start